clauswinklestein/Perez-Jinayon-Polo-ITE18-GLM1-Final-Project/README.md

 3\.
 Ensure the required import files (sprites, sounds) are placed in the correct directories.

 4\.
-Run Main.tscn to start the game.
+Run game.tscn to start the game.

 **Controls:**
 Arrow Keys or WASD – Move